superastra/SuperTools/README.md

 Enter a Number for a specific output:
 - (1) : To show all available tools and type the number of a tool which you want to install.
 - (2) : To show tools category.
-- (3) : If you want to update Tool-X.
+- (3) : If you want to update SuperTools.
 - (4) : If you want to know About Us.
 - (x) : To exit the tool.

 <br/>

-Type `Tool-X` or `toolx` from anywhere in your terminal to open Tool-X.
+Type `SuperTools` or `supertools` from anywhere in your terminal to open SuperTools.

 ------------------------------------------------------------------------